mayank-dudhatra/Git-Task/git_task_list_04.md

    git push origin --delete feature-branch
    ```
    ```
-   Explanation :- git push origin --delete feature-branch :- is used to delete a branch named feature-branch from the remote repository (origin).
+   Explanation :- git push origin --delete feature-branch :- This Command is used to delete a branch named feature-branch from the remote repository (origin).
    ```
 ---